 - I’m not really a huge fan of asparagus all by it self, but with some juicy chicken and spicy sauce?
 Yesss please.

-Of course, you can use whatever veggies you have hanging out in your produce drawer (or the freezer!), such as broccoli, peppers, carrots, and more.
+You can use whatever veggies you have hanging out in your produce drawer (or the freezer!), such as broccoli, peppers, carrots, and more.
 I think the sauce would go well with any of them.
-Enjoy this easy breezy meal prep!

 A simple stir-fry style recipe that’s quick and easy to throw together.
 Pair with white or brown rice for the perfect Sunday Meal Prep bowls!

-- 1 1/2 cups uncooked short grain brown rice + cooking liquid
+- 1 1/2 cups uncooked rice of choice + cooking liquid

-- 1 pound fresh asparagus, woody stems removed and cut into 2-3 inch spears
+- 1 pound fresh asparagus, woody stems removed, cut into 2-3 inch spears

 - 1 cup frozen peas

-- 1 tablespoon cornstarch + 2 tablespoons water stirred into a slurry
+- 2 teaspoons cornstarch + 2 tablespoons water stirred into a slurry